eclipse-hono/hono/site/documentation/content/admin-guide/monitoring-tracing-config.md

 ## Health Check Server Configuration

 All of Hono's service components and protocol adapters contain a *Health Check* server which can be configured to expose several HTTP endpoints for determining the component's status.
+Under the hood, Hono uses Quarkus' *SmallRye Health* extension to implement the health check server.

-In particular, the server exposes a `/readiness`, a `/liveness` and an optional `/prometheus` URI endpoint.
+In particular, the server exposes a `/started`, a `/readiness`, a `/liveness` and an optional `/prometheus` URI endpoint.

-The former two endpoints are supposed to be used by container orchestration platforms like Kubernetes to monitor the runtime status of the containers that it manages.
+The former three endpoints are supposed to be used by container orchestration platforms like Kubernetes to monitor the runtime status of the containers that it manages.
 These endpoints are *always* exposed when the health check server is started.